 Secret New Orleans by Chris Champagne is a different kind of guidebook, taking you on a journey round the city via a series of obscure, lesser known and quirky sights.
 It is one of a series of books about the hidden places in cities around the world.
-I had already read Secret London, and was keen to review the New Orleans title in anticipation of my visit to the city later this year.
+I enjoyed other titles from this publisher – including Secret London and Soul of New York – and I was keen to review the New Orleans title in anticipation of my visit to the city (hopefully) in 2022.

 Secret Corners Of New Orleans